XDATA-Year-3/clique-deploy/README.md

 url."https://".insteadOf git://`` will unconditionally use HTTPS instead, which should not present the same problem.

-* Remember that as each step concludes, Docker creates an intermediary container whose initial file contents are *immutable*.
+* Remember that as each step concludes, Docker creates an intermediary image whose initial file contents are *immutable*.
 This means, for instance, if you wish to clone a GitHub repository, then check out a particular commit hash, you cannot do so in separate Docker commands.
 You must instead use ampersands to